YunusKhan/homeq/README.md

 # homeq
-homeq automation for automated updates with whatsapp
+# homeq automation for automated updates with whatsapp

+in any terminal please run

+python setup.py